The Ultimate Guide to Credit Card Churning in Canada

 Before you dive in, therefore, take a look at your current financial situation.
 Are you in a stable position with a steady income?
 Do you have a good credit score and history?
 Are you able to pay off your credit card balances in full each month?
 If you answered yes to all of these questions, then you may be a good candidate for credit card churning.
 So go ahead, give it a try!

-Frequently asked questions about credit card churning in Canada
+FAQs about credit card churning in Canada

 Credit churning is the practice of opening and closing credit accounts frequently in order to earn rewards, bonuses, or other benefits offered by credit card companies.
 This practice is often done to accumulate as many rewards as possible in a short period of time, such as earning sign-up bonuses or accumulating miles.